-Approximately half of the parishes and churches in the diocese of Chelmsford are defined as rural (settlements of less than 10,000).
+Approximately half of the parishes and churches in the Diocese of Chelmsford are defined as rural (settlements of less than 10,000).
 Our aim is for each church to be a transforming presence in its community.

-We also have a Centre for Excellence in Rural Ministry.
 The centre aims to explore and support effective ways of doing mission and ministry in rural multi-parish contexts.
-Revd Lydia Smith is a team vicar in the Colchester area and director of the centre.
-Lydia can be contacted via by email.
+Lydia is a team vicar of rural parishes in the Colchester area and Director of the Centre.
+She also has a blog which provides a space for creative thinking about rural mission and ministry and tweets about rural church issues @RevLydiaSmith She can also be contacted via email by clicking HERE.

 A variety of resources to support the church in the countryside can be accessed from the Arthur Rank Centre via www.germinate.net

-Printed Version - This pack is available in printed form on request from Revd Janet Nicholls (click to contact) or Mark Tiddy (Bradwell Area Youth Adviser) (click to contact)
+Printed Version - This pack is available in printed form on request from Revd Janet Nicholls